waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Hypnosis Mystery
 - Observed: "It didn't affect Enemy WOOPER!"
 (Turn 14149) and "It didn't affect XENON!"
 (Turn 14171) when Hypnosis was used.
 - Fact: Wooper is Water/Ground.
 Gastly is Ghost/Poison.
 Neither is immune to Psychic status moves in standard Gen 2.
-- Hypothesis 1: In this game/ROM, "It didn't affect" might be used for misses, or type immunities have been altered.
+- Hypothesis 1: In this game/ROM, "It didn't affect" might be used for misses.
 - Hypothesis 2: Status moves like Hypnosis fail with "It didn't affect..." if the target already has a status condition (verified Gen 2 mechanic).
+- Hypothesis 3: Type immunities for status moves have been changed (e.g., Ghost immune to Sleep?).

 ## Tile Mechanics (Verified)
 - FLOOR: Standard traversable tile.